mikepqr/mike.place/content/post/memoization/memoization.md

 The punchline of this article is that you can memoize a function in Python 3.2 or later by importing `functools` and adding the `@functools.lru_cache` decorator to the function.
+Feel free to [skip to the final section](#punchline), which shows this.

 But if you want to know a little bit more about how memoization works in Python, why doing it by hand involves syntactically ugly compromises, and what decorators are, read on through three approaches to manual memoization.

 ## Memoization by hand: misusing a default parameter